awsdocs/aws-lambda-developer-guide/doc_source/runtimes-context.md

 If the Lambda function crashes or times out during the `Invoke` phase, Lambda resets the execution environment\.
 The reset behaves like a `Shutdown` event\.
 First, Lambda shuts down the runtime\.
 Then Lambda sends a `Shutdown` event to each registered external extension\.
 The event includes the reason for the shutdown\.
 If another `Invoke` event results in this execution environment being reused, Lambda initializes the runtime and extensions as part of the next invocation\.

+**Note**
+The Lambda reset does not clear the `/tmp` directory content prior to the next init phase\.
+This behavior is consistent with the regular shutdown phase\.

 ![\[This is my image.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Overview-Invoke-with-Error.png)

 ### Shutdown phase<a name="runtimes-lifecycle-shutdown"></a>